ryanoh999/ChatGDE_Ryan/README.md

 	•	Models: Fine-tuned GPT-3.5 and GPT-4o using custom GSP training data.
 	•	Results: Fine-tuned GPT-4o achieved the highest performance (accuracy: 73%, AUCROC: 0.77).

 These experiments demonstrate the potential of LLMs to augment, though not entirely replace, human expertise in environmental policy reviews.
-Future work will focus on ensemble approaches and tesing updated LLMs, possibly outside of the OpenAI ecosystem.
+Future work will focus on ensemble approaches and testing updated LLMs, possibly outside of the OpenAI ecosystem.